constbar/inception/README.md

 ### how to use
 before launching `docker` and `docker-compose` should be installed.

-hostname, password and username for mysql you can in the .env file.
+hostname, password and username for mysql you can find in the `.env` file.

 to launch the project:
 ```